bregman-arie/devops-exercises/README.md

 <summary>Replace 'red' with 'green'</summary><br><b>
 </b></details>

-## System Design
+## System Designotebookn

 This section contains only questions on System Design subject.
-The exercises can be found in [system-design-exercises repository](https://github.com/bregman-arie/system-design-exercises).
+The exercises can be found in [system-design-notebook repository](https://github.com/bregman-arie/system-design-notebook).

 #### Architecture